-It’s easy to forget how much we rely on our cars – that is until yours gets nicked.
-Car theft is a common crime in New Zealand, with thousands of cars stolen every year.
-Less than half of them are recovered.*
+It's easy to forget how much we rely on our cars - until yours is gone.
+Car theft is a common crime in New Zealand, so here are a few tips to help reduce the risk.

-That sinking feeling as you look at the empty driveway where you parked your car last night – it’s more common than you might think.
-In fact, car theft is rife in New Zealand, with thousands of cars stolen every year … and the real kicker, less than half of them are recovered.*
+That sinking feeling you get as you look into the empty driveway where your car was parked last night - it's more common than you think.
+Car theft is on the rise in New Zealand, with 5,500 cars, motorbikes, trucks, trailers, and utes, stolen in NZ between December 2022 and May 2023.
+This is up 22% from the same period last year.¹

 Having your car stolen is a major pain and often leaves you stranded.
-Car thieves will always go for the easy target, so protect your car by using anti-theft measures to deter them.
+Car thieves will tend to go for the easy target, but you can help protect your car by using anti-theft measures to deter them.

-So how do you make your car less appealing to thieves, as well as harder to steal, to reduce the risk of becoming a victim of car theft?
+So how do you make your car less appealing to thieves and harder to steal to reduce the risk of becoming a victim of car theft?

-Well, here are a few suggestions from our NZ Police mates*:
+Here are a few suggestions from our friends over at NZ Police.²

 Invest in an anti-theft system